 “Did you leave anyone behind?”
 Keith asked.

-“She’s still alive,” James replied with a tone that took the wind out of Tom’s joyous sails.
+“She’s still alive,” James replied with a tone that sucked the wind out of Tom’s joyous sails.

 “Still alive?”
 Keith questioned.